meese-wj/JM4CP/pages/GettingStarted/juliabasics_part2.md

 Unlike global scopes, the Julia compiler _loves_ local variables.
 This is because it knows in almost every case all the details about the variables' `Type` information.
 So it doesn't need to be weary of any surprises, and it can optimize as much as possible.

 I want to point out that in the example above, the argument variable `z` is actually a _local_ even though `zval = 42` is passed into it.
-What happens in these cases, since variables are just labels, is that a local copy of the label is created which points to the same data in memory.
+What happens in these cases, since variables are just labels, is that a local copy of the label is created which points to the same data in memory[^1]\label{local_scope_head}.
 Then that new local label is used to access the data.
 When the function ends, then the local label is destroyed, but not the data it points to!

 There are some more technical details about local scopes that exist in Julia that I think are beyond the scope (😎) of this tutorial.
 For those interested, or for those unlucky enough to encounter a "soft-scope" error early on, I'll point you to \newtablink{documentation}{https://docs.julialang.org/en/v1/manual/variables-and-scoping/#Local-Scope} for more information.